Lemon-Chad/jpizza-docs/source/nativefuncs.md

 - `get<dict, key>` : Returns the value of a key in the dictionary.
 - `set<dict, key, value>` : Sets the value of a key in the dictionary.
+- `overset<dict, key, value>` : Replaces the value of a key in the dictionary if it exists.
 - `delete<dict, key>` : Removes a key from the dictionary.
 - `contains<dict, value>` : Returns true if the dictionary contains the value.